addyosmani/backbone-fundamentals/chapters/16-appendix.md

 ### Events

-* Backbone events now support jQuery-style event maps `obj.on({click: action})`.
+* Backbone events now support jQuery-style event maps `obj.on({ click: action })`.
 This is clearer than needing three separate calls to `.on` and should align better with the events hash used in Views:

 ```javascript
  model.on({